 Regardless, Lang, whose mother was a practicing Roman Catholic but Jewish by birth, left Germany soon after and made his way to Hollywood.
+In the 1940s, Lang claimed that the final straw was a meeting with Goebbels where the latter complemented Metropolis and asked him to make Nazi propaganda pieces.
 Lang's wife Thea von Harbou, who had been his screenwriter and creative partner for almost all of Lang's career, joined the Nazi Party, divorced Lang, stayed behind in Germany, and worked in the Nazi movie industry until the end of the war.
 A quarter-century after he left, Lang came back to Germany and made another sequel, The 1000 Eyes of Dr. Mabuse.
 The movie was remade in 1962, the remake being retitled The Terror of Dr. Mabuse in English.

 Testament had a complicated release history.
 Lang's original German cut saw limited release in Austria and Hungary in 1933.
 A French-language version, shot simultaneously by Lang with French-speaking actors, became the basis for most international prints.
 While the Nazis initially banned Testament, they released a heavily-edited version in the late '30s.
 The biggest change was added narration by Inspector Lohmann stressing the Weimar setting and claiming Mabuse was Jewish.